awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 + [MQTT Persistent Sessions with AWS IoT](#mqtt-persistent-sessions)
 + [Client IDs for MQTT Connections with AWS IoT](#connection-client-id)
 + [Configure the MQTT Port for Local Messaging](#config-local-mqtt-port)

+**Note**
+<a name="sitewise-connector-opcua-support"></a>OPC\-UA is an information exchange standard for industrial communication\.
+To implement support for OPC\-UA on the Greengrass core, you can use the [IoT SiteWise connector](iot-sitewise-connector.md)\.
+The connector sends industrial device data from OPC\-UA servers to asset properties in AWS IoT SiteWise\.

 ### Message Quality of Service<a name="message-quality-of-service"></a>